tinestaric/tinestaric.github.io/source/_posts/2024-03-08-insert-lock-timeouts.md

 We set up **BCPT tests**, start running them, and find our first batch of **deadlocks** and **lock timeouts**.

-Okay, time to figure out how locks work.
-I knew we got **ReadIsolation** a while ago that supposedly helps with locks.
+*Time to figure out how locks work.* I knew we got **ReadIsolation** a while ago that supposedly helps with locks.
 I came across a couple of brilliant blog posts by [Alexander Drogin][alexanderdrogin].
 They helped me understand what locks are and how read isolation changes them.
-That’s **not what I’m going to focus on** here, but if you’re interested in that, here are the links: [Transaction Isolation in Business Central][isolationpart1], [ReadCommitted Isolation in Azure SQL][isolationpart2], [ReadCommittedSnapshotIsolation and the Write Skew Anomaly][isolationpart3].
+That’s **not what I’m going to focus on here**, but if you’re interested in that, here are the links: [Transaction Isolation in Business Central][isolationpart1], [ReadCommitted Isolation in Azure SQL][isolationpart2], [ReadCommittedSnapshotIsolation and the Write Skew Anomaly][isolationpart3].

 Some changes to *read isolation*, some *missing filters added* and some *write transactions started later in the process*, and we made our first progress.
 No locks on 100 concurrent users!
 Okay, add another scenario, rinse, and repeat.